jklarenbeek/jarenjs/README.md

 ## 📅 Roadmap

 ```
-I tried to open that door before, but it apparently was scheduled for the next release.
+I manager tried to open that door before,
+but it apparently was scheduled for the next release.
 ```

 - 0.8
   - current
 - 0.9